Douglas William Jerrold: Death and legacy

 Douglas Jerrold died at his house, Kilburn Priory, in London on 8 June 1857 and was buried at West Norwood Cemetery, where Charles Dickens was a pall-bearer.
 Dickens gave a public reading and performances of the drama The Frozen Deep to raise money for his widow.
 The first article of the first issue of the Atlantic Monthly (November 1857) is a lengthy obituary for Jerrold.

 Jerrold's figure was small and spare, and in later years he was bowed almost to deformity.
 His features were strongly marked and expressive, from the thin humorous lips to the keen blue eyes, gleaming from beneath the shaggy eyebrows.
 He was brisk and active, with the careless bluffness of a sailor.
 Open and sincere, he concealed neither his anger nor his pleasure; to his sailor's frankness all polite duplicity was distasteful.
 The cynical side of his nature he kept for his writings; in private life his hand was always open.
 In politics Jerrold was a Liberal, and he gave eager sympathy to Lajos Kossuth, Giuseppe Mazzini and Louis Blanc.
 In social politics especially he took an eager part; he never tired of declaiming against the horrors of war, the luxury of bishops, or the iniquity of capital punishment.

 Jerrold is now perhaps better known from his reputation as a brilliant wit in conversation than from his writings.
 As a dramatist he was very popular, though his plays have not kept the stage.
 He dealt with rather humbler forms of social world than had commonly been represented on the boards.
 He was one of the first and certainly one of the most successful of the men who in defence of the native English drama endeavoured to stem the tide of translation from the French, which threatened early in the 19th century to drown original native talent.
 His skill in construction and his mastery of epigram and brilliant dialogue are well exemplified in his comedy, Time Works Wonders (Haymarket, 26 April 1845).
 The tales and sketches which form the bulk of Jerrold's collected works vary much in skill and interest; but, although there are evident traces of their having been composed from week to week, they are always marked by keen satirical observation and pungent wit.

 In 1859 his eldest son William Blanchard Jerrold wrote Life and Remains of Douglas Jerrold (1859).
 His son also edited The Wit and Opinions of Douglas Jerrold (1858), and The Works of Douglas Jerrold, with a memoir by his son, W. B. Jerrold, in 1863–64, which was never completed.
-Among the numerous selections from his tales and witticisms are two edited by his grandson, Walter Jerrold, Bons Mots of Charles Dickens and Douglas Jerrold (1904), and The Essays of Douglas Jerrold (1903), illustrated by H. M. Brock.
+Among the numerous selections from his tales and witticisms are two edited by his grandson, Walter Jerrold, Bons Mots of Charles Lamb and Douglas Jerrold (1904), and The Essays of Douglas Jerrold (1903), illustrated by H. M. Brock.

 Jerrold was the great-grandfather of Audrey Mayhew Allen (b.
 1870), author of children's stories published in various periodicals and of Gladys in Grammarland, an imitation of Lewis Carroll's Alice in Wonderland books.